Skip to content

 1. Introduction

 Trade between related companies is rapidly growing and is estimated to amount in value to approximately 60 per cent of global trade.
-The bulk of this type of trade and the challenges it generates, entails that customs value and transfer pricing is a prioritised area of focus in the World Customs Organization (WCO) and with many customs authorities.
+The bulk of this type of trade and the challenges it generates, entails that customs valuation and transfer pricing is a prioritised area of focus in the World Customs Organization (WCO) and with many customs authorities.
 It is a complex field that places considerable demands for competence on both customs authorities and the business sector.

 2. Definitions